mimik-ai/mimik-ai-developer-guide/readme.md

 #### Loading an AI Model to the Nvidia Device as an Agent Machine

-To learn how to load an AI model to the Agent Machine, go [here](./02-nvidia-architecture/nvidia-agent-machine/readme.md#Step-9).
+To load an AI model to the Agent Machine, go [here](./02-nvidia-architecture/nvidia-agent-machine/readme.md#Step-9).

 #### Declaring a new Agent Collection that includes the Nvidia machine on the Coordinator Machine